 Could it be that the majority are wrong about "The Gog Magog War" of Ezekiel 38-39 being one soon-to-come war between the Russia and Israel?
 Let's consider the popular approach to Ezekiel 38 and 39:

 Most assume the two chapters speak of the same war.
 Using current events as their guide, they focus on identifying who Gog is or the location of Magog.
 This approach usually leads to the wrong conclusion about identities and also the timing.
-That's why people have been thinking for decades that this war is near or already under development and yet it never materializes.
+That's why people have been thinking for decades that this war is near or already under development—and yet it never materializes.
+Why not?

-But are they the same war?
-It seems quite unnatural that God would inspire Ezekiel to write about two such similar Gog-Israel wars back to back and not make it clear to the reader.
+It could have something to do with the assumption the two chapters are the same war.
+It seems unnatural that God would inspire Ezekiel to write about two such similar Gog attacks back to back and not make it clear to the reader.

 Did God purposely inspire some passages in a way that would easily lead most readers to misunderstand them in order to "seal" things up?
 The Bible actually teaches this principle.
 I'm convinced that Ezekiel 38-39 is a good example of this aspect of the Bible that makes Bible prophecy so hard and confusing to everyone.